chcko/chcko/README.rst

 Use ``&&`` instead of ``&`` to show one problem at a time (**course**).

-For logged-in users it is possible to make **assignments** to class/students with the same School-Period-Teacher prefix.
+For logged-in users it is possible to make **assignments** to class/students with the same School-Field-Teacher prefix.
 You must have created the teacher role, before the others.

 Problems have more questions and every question has points associated (default 1).